Building an Emergency Fund – the what, why & how

 1. Calculate how much you need in your Emergency Fund

-Three months' net income is a good starter, but don't be worried if this figure seems unobtainable.
+A three-month net income is a good starting point, but don't worry if this figure seems unattainable.
 You will be surprised how quickly it will build.

 2. Treat your Emergency Fund savings as if it was a bill

-Make these payments non-negotiable and make sure you put this money aside every month ahead of everything but your mortgage/rent.
-Making a direct debit payment into a separate bank account will ensure your Emergency Fund is kept separate from any other money.
+Make these payments non-negotiable and ensure you set aside this money every month ahead of everything except your mortgage/rent.
+Making a direct debit payment into a separate bank account ensures that your Emergency Fund remains separate from any other funds.

 3. Put any spare money each month into your Emergency Fund